qaiswardag/laravel_vue_directory_and_job_board_theme/resources/markdown/policy.md

 This section applies to all profiles (private, store and/or employer) signed up to myissue.io.
 <br>
 <br>
 The first time you sign in to or create a private, store and/or employer profile on myissue.io you have to enter a personal password.
-You must use the password along with your myissue.io username to log in to your profile.
+You must use the password along with your myissue.io username to login to your profile.
 Please be aware that myissue.io may require a password for any inquiry due to security.
 <br>
 <br>
 The password can be changed on the user's or the company's private page (settings).
 If you have forgotten your password a new can be acquired by entering your registered e-mail address under “forgotten password”.